Robertmichaelavila/Robertmichaelavila/README.md

 # Hi there, I'm Robert Michael 👋

 ## About Me 🚀
- I am Robert Michael de Avila Barreira, I am 21 years old.
-I am a forced student and seek to be the best I can be.
-I do not give up in the face of a difficulty, instead I try to focus on how to counter solutions to achieve the imposed goals.
+ My name is Robert Michael de Avila Barreira and I'm 21 years old.
+I'm a hard-working student and I try to be the best I can be.
+I don't give up in the face of difficulty, instead I try to focus on how to find the solutions to achieve the goals set before me.

 💡 I enjoy exploring new tech stack and using them to build cool things.\
 🎓 i'm finishing my degree in systems analysis and development at the federal university of ceará campus itapajé.\